janvier-s/CuePorter/README.md

 Issues and pull requests welcome!
 If you encounter a bug or have a feature request, please open an issue.

+## Support

+If CuePorter saved you time or improved your workflow, you can support development with a tip on Ko-fi: [ko-fi.com/janvier_](https://ko-fi.com/janvier_).

 ---

-Vibe coded with [Warp](https://app.warp.dev/referral/XNMDEW) for DJs who love automation.
+100% vibe-coded with [Warp](https://app.warp.dev/referral/XNMDEW) for DJs who ♥️ automation.